iai-callgrind/iai-callgrind/docs/src/cli_and_env/basics.md

           [possible values: true, false]

       --home <HOME>
-          Specify the home directory of iai-callgrind benchmark output files
+          Specify the home directory of gungraun benchmark output files

           All output files are per default stored under the `$PROJECT_ROOT/target/iai` directory.
           This option lets you customize this home directory, and it will be created if it doesn't